magepages/mpdocs/docs/free-gifts/index.md

 ### 3. API

 - Free Gifts extension from Mageplaza support using Rest API to view and check all carts and items in carts of customers and even guest.
+Also, admin and customers can view Free Gift Items list, add/delete Free Gift Item to/from Cart.

 - For more details, please see [here](https://documenter.getpostman.com/view/6204567/SWLZeprQ?version=latest)